Last updated: 21 June 2026

 Is the Autopilot app available in the UK?

 Yes, but not directly.
-You first need to open a Robinhood UK account and link it to the Autopilot app.
-Robinhood UK is FCA-regulated (FRN: 823590), though Autopilot itself is a US-registered investment adviser under the SEC.
+First, you open a Robinhood UK account and link it to the Autopilot app.
+Robinhood UK is FCA-regulated (FRN: 823590), although Autopilot itself is a US-registered investment adviser under the SEC.
 Your investments sit within Robinhood, not Autopilot.

 Can you use Autopilot with an ISA?

-No. Autopilot connects to your Robinhood brokerage account.
-While Robinhood UK does offer a Stocks and Shares ISA, Autopilot's copy trading functionality does not work within the ISA wrapper.
-As a result, any gains from Autopilot are potentially subject to UK capital gains tax.
-For tax-efficient investing, JPMorgan Personal Investing with an ISA has worked better for me.
+No. Autopilot connects to your Robinhood brokerage account, and its copy trading does not work inside an ISA wrapper.
+As a result, any gains are potentially subject to UK capital gains tax.
+For tax-efficient investing, a Stocks and Shares ISA has worked better for me.
 Tax treatment depends on the individual circumstances of each client and may be subject to change in future.

 Why are my Autopilot returns different from the reported folio performance?

-Autopilot's reported returns reflect the folio's overall performance from a specific start date, assuming a lump-sum investment.
+Autopilot's reported returns reflect a folio's overall performance from a set start date, assuming a lump-sum investment.
 Your actual returns depend on when you invested, how much, and the trade delays involved.
-For instance, the Pelosi+ folio has a roughly two-week delay behind congressional filings.
-The Jim Simons Tracker can lag up to 45 days behind 13F filings.
-Dollar-cost averaging into these folios almost certainly means your results will differ from the headline numbers.
+Pelosi+, for instance, runs around two weeks behind congressional filings.
+Dollar-cost averaging into a folio almost always means your results differ from the headline numbers.

 Why is this Autopilot app review focused on UK investors?